 High Bill, No Leak?

-If you have a high water bill and are certain you do not have a water leak, you may submit a Meter Test Request Form so that Meter staff can conduct a flow test on your meter to verify that it is working properly.
-Ultimately, the customers are responsible for identifying and repairing all plumbing problems on their property.
+If you have a high water bill and are certain there is no water leak, submit a Meter Test Request Form so that meter staff can conduct a flow test on the meter to verify it is working properly.
+Customers are responsible for identifying and repairing all plumbing problems on their property.

 High Bill, Unpreventable Water Release?

-The Department is unable to refund metered water charges; however, if a one-time unpreventable water release caused an extraordinarily high bill, you may qualify for a sewer charge abatement (once per ten-year period for Newport service area only).
-Review Sewer Abatement Request Form to verify eligibility criteria before submitting.
+The Department is unable to refund metered water charges.
+However, if a one-time unpreventable water release caused an extraordinarily high bill, you may qualify for a sewer charge abatement (once per ten-year period for Newport service area only).
+Review the Sewer Abatement Request Form to verify eligibility criteria before submitting.